larryhastings/appeal/README.md

     recurse2 a [i [-v|--verbose] f s]

-Notice: the way Appeal renders it in the usage string, the options aren't created until *after* the first argument in the optional argument group.
-This may seem strange but that's how it works--that's how it *has* to work.
+Notice the way Appeal renders it in the usage string--the options aren't created until *after* the first argument in the optional argument group.
+This may seem strange but that's how it works.
+That's how it *has* to work.

+Why?
 From a high conceptual level, Appeal doesn't know that you've "entered" the optional argument group until it sees the user supply the first argument for that group.
 So it doesn't create the options defined in that group until after the first argument.

-This high conceptual level maps directly down to how Appeal calls your function.
+This high conceptual level corresponds exactly to how Appeal calls your function.
 Consider, if the user runs this command:

     recurse2 xyz